The Credit Connection

 What is The Credit Connection's revenue?

-The Credit Connection generates $1.3M in revenue.
+The Credit Connection generates an estimated $1.3M in annual revenue.

 How much funding does The Credit Connection have?

-The Credit Connection raised $0.
+The Credit Connection is bootstrapped and has not raised outside funding.

 How many employees does The Credit Connection have?